TaylorOD/reachOutt/README.md

 ## Credits and references

-1. Projects that inspired me
+1. Projects that inspired me: A terrible google calendar system I built years ago that resulted in me constantly putting off calendar reminders.
-2. Related projects
-3. Books, papers, talks, or other sources that have meaningful impact or influence on this project
+2. I started this project while I was at Actualize Coding Bootcamp.
+That experience was very helpful when I was getting the architecture of the project set up.